 top of page

 As an illustrator, I’m always on the lookout for materials that inspire creativity and elevate my work.
-Watercolours, in particular, are a staple in my process—they offer a blend of control and spontaneity that brings illustrations to life.
-So, when I got my hands on the Karetaki Gansai Tambi 48 Watercolour Set, I was eager to see how this medium performed.
+Watercolours, in particular, are a staple in my process because they offer such a wonderful blend of colour, control and spontaneity and I love watching how they bring illustrations to life though the 'ugly' stage to something amazing.
+When I got my hands on the Karetaki Gansai Tambi 48 Watercolour Set, I was so eager to see how this medium performed because I had heard that they are watercolours that act nothing like watercolours.

-First Impressions Karetaki’s Gansai Tambi watercolours are known for their rich, opaque colours and smooth application, and this 48-set certainly makes a statement.
-Here’s what stood out immediately:
+Karetaki’s Gansai Tambi watercolours are known for their rich, opaque colours and smooth application, and this 48-set certainly makes a statement from the get go.
+Here’s what stood out to me immediately:

 • The palette includes an extensive range of hues, from deep jewel tones to soft pastels and shimmering metallics.

-• The pans are larger than traditional Western watercolours, making them easy to use with broader brushes.
+• The pans are larger than traditional Western watercolours, making them easy to use with broader brushes which I loved.

-• The presentation is beautiful, housed in a sleek, minimalist box with individual pans labeled in both Japanese and English.
+• The presentation is beautiful.
+The paints are housed in a sleek, minimalist box with individual pans labeled in both Japanese and English numerals.

-• Unlike traditional watercolours, Gansai Tambi paints have a creamy, almost gouache-like texture, which suggests bold pigmentation and smooth blending.
+• Unlike traditional watercolours, Gansai Tambi paints have a creamy, almost gouache-like texture.
+That heavy pigmentation means some very smooth blending and really, REALLY bold colours!

 But how do they perform?

-Pigment Performance Gansai Tambi watercolours are known for their highly pigmented and vibrant hues, and this set does not disappoint.
+Pigment Performance Gansai Tambi watercolours are probably best known for their highly pigmented and vibrant hues, and this set did not disappoint.

-• The saturation is intense, meaning a little goes a long way.
-Even with a light touch, the colours appear bold and striking.
+• The saturation is intense and a little bit goes a very long way.
+Even with a light touch, the colours appear bold.

-• Unlike traditional Western watercolours, these paints have a slightly more opaque quality, allowing for strong layering and coverage.
+• Unlike traditional Western watercolours like my Windsor and Newtons, these paints have a slightly more opaque quality, allowing for strong layering and coverage but it is much more difficult to glaze with them.

-• However, the opacity means that lifting colour completely can be challenging, especially on more absorbent paper.
+• The opacity also meant that lifting colour completely was really challenging, especially on more absorbent paper.

-Mixing & Layering One of the strengths of Gansai Tambi paints is their blendability, but there are some nuances to consider:
+Mixing & Layering One of the strengths of the Gansai Tambi paints was their blendability, but even this had its challenges.

-• Mixing colours is smooth, though some of the deeper hues can dominate lighter tones if not carefully balanced.
+• Mixing colours was smooth, though some of the deeper hues dominated the lighter tones.

-• Layering works well, but since these paints have more opacity than traditional watercolours, layering can sometimes cover previous washes rather than build transparency.
+• Layering worked Ok, but since these paints have more opacity than traditional watercolours, I found that the layering was mostly cevering up previous washes rather than building transparency.

-• On textured paper, the colours settle beautifully, but the metallics can sometimes dry unevenly.
+• On textured paper, the colours settle beautifully, but in my experience, the metallics sometimes dried unevenly.

-Usability & Application This set is incredibly versatile, working well with various brushes and techniques.
+I think this set is incredibly versatile, and it works well with various brushes and techniques.
 Here’s what I found:

 • Illustrators who love rich, opaque colours that blend smoothly.